caesarcai/ZORO/README.md

 # ZORO

 A Python implementation of the ZORO algorithm, as introduced in *Zeroth-order regularized optimization (ZORO): Approximately sparse gradients and adaptive sampling* by Cai, McKenzie, Yin and Zhang.
+This paper is accepted to SIAM Journal on Optimization (SIOPT).
 Preprint available <a href=https://arxiv.org/abs/2003.13001> here </a>.

 ZORO, and its adaptive variant AdaZORO, are implemented as classes in `optimizers.py`.
 We use the `BaseOptimizer` class as in [this](https://github.com/NiMlr/High-Dim-ES-RL) Repo.